Ganges river dolphin: Threats

 The Ganges river dolphin has been listed as an Endangered species on the IUCN Red List since 1996.
 It is threatened by habitat fragmentation due to reduced dry-season river flows, entanglement in fishing gear and by-catch mortality, targeted hunting, pollution of rivers in proximity to urban areas and intensive agricultural landscapes; it is disturbed by inland navigation and potentially threatened by seismic surveys, oil well blowouts, and the effects of climate change on hydrological dynamics.

 Human activity has played a large role in the reduction of its native range and population size due to stressors such as noise pollution, ship traffic and fishery bycatch, construction of dams and hydroelectric power plants.
 It is also endangered due to pollution and overfishing for oil.
 Entanglement in fishing nets as bycatch can cause significant damage to local populations, and individuals are taken each year by hunters; their oil and meat are used as a liniment, as an aphrodisiac, and as bait for catfish.
 Poisoning of the water supply by industrial and agricultural chemicals may also have been a contributing factor towards population decline, as these chemicals are biomagnified in the bodies of the dolphins.
 An immediate danger in National Chambal Sanctuary is the decrease in river depth and appearance of sand bars dividing the river course into smaller segments.

 Conservation

-In 2017, it was estimated that the global Gangetic river dolphin population comprised less than 3,500 individuals.
-The underlying surveys are temporally patchy and believed to contain uncertainty.

-The Ministry of Environment and Forest declared the Gangetic dolphin the national aquatic animal of India.
-A stretch of the Ganges River between Sultanganj and Kahlgaon in Bihar has been declared a dolphin sanctuary and named Vikramshila Gangetic Dolphin Sanctuary, the first such protected area.